About the event

-Vast progress has been made in building safety within supply chain factories, but still, more work needs to be done to secure the safety of garment workers.
+Despite the vast progress that has been made in building safety within supply chain factories, more work needs to be done to secure the safety of garment workers.

 Join us to learn more about how we, as individuals, can push for systemic change and hold brands accountable for the workers making their clothes.
 Network with like-minded people interested in garment workers’ rights, sustainable and ethical fashion.